Zotman03/Zotman03/README.md

 ### I am David Ning 👋
 **Hello this is my personal GitHub readme, I am a Third year Computer Science major with a specialization in Intelligence System @UC, Irvine.
-I am going to graduate in December 2024**
+I am going to graduate in June 2024**

 Currently I am working on a Virtual Reality game :)